gbouras13/pharokka/docs/run.md

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -g prodigal -c 4`

 As of v1.4.0 you can specify a genbank input file with `--genbank`.
+This will take all (custom) CDS calls in genbank file and PHANOTATE/pyrodigal will not be run.
+So if you have done manual gene curation, I recommend this option.

 `pharokka.py -i <GENBANK file> -o <output folder> -d <path/to/database_dir> -t <threads>  --genbank`